Azure/AnalyticsinaBox/src/bicep-deployment/Pattern5/README.md

 * [Create a github service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#github-service-connection) to connect to the github repo.

 ## Azure Resources
-Here are the Azure resources that are being deployed for the streaming pattern.
+Here are the Azure resources that are being deployed for the metadata-driven pattern.

 1. **Azure Resource Group** - A new Azure Resource group for all resources deployed in this solution.
 1. **Azure SQL DB** - An Azure SQL DB Server is deployed with two  Azure SQL Databases: